tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 He was a science man after all.
 Everything had a logical explanation.

 “Abscesses don’t breathe but they can jiggle with fluid.
-We’ll aspirate.
-No need to worry.”
+No need to worry.
+We’ll aspirate.”

 He swiveled to my left and picked over a tray of gleaming medical instruments, none of them friendly.

-“Ah, there we go,” he smiled, raising an empty syringe with a three-inch-long needle.
-He flicked its barrel, “That oughta do the trick!”
+“Ah.
+Here we go,” he smiled, raising an empty syringe with a two-inch-long needle.
+He flicked the barrel, “This oughta do the trick.”

 “Trick!
 What trick?!”